Posture Correction: Reduce Your Back Pain

 Get Up and Walk:

 Walk for 5 minutes for every 60 minutes you are sitting to reduce stress and the negative health effects of sitting.
-This will also help move lymphatic fluid through your body and in blood circulation along with improving posture IF you walk with a full heel to toe gate pattern while holding proper posture.
+This will also help move lymphatic fluid through your body and in blood circulation along with improving posture IF you walk with a full heel-to-toe gate pattern while holding a proper posture.

 -Clint Fuqua, Fitness trainer/Author

 Lay on your stomach.
 Put your hands under your shoulders.
 Lift your chest in the air, bend your elbows back and pull your lats down.
 This is a great stretch as well as a strengthening move for the upper back.